 To avoid breaking a string, do not tune beyond the nominal pitch.
 This applies especially to wound stings as these are more prone to break if stretched beyond their limit.
 It will take repeated tunings until a new string "settles" and finally stays in tune.
 When you need to replace a string on a harp with threaded zither tuning pins you have to back out the tuning pin 2-4 full turns by turning the pin counter clock-wise.
 Use judgment as to how many turns it takes.
-When you are finished replacing a string you want to have the tuning pin hole lined up approximately with the groove on the bride pin.
+When you are finished replacing a string you want to have the tuning pin hole lined up approximately with the groove on the bridge pin.

 Except for small lap harps (which generally have zither tuning pins), mid-size or larger harps today have tapered tuning pins which held in place by friction instead of a thread.
 The bore for a tapered tuning pin goes entirely through the pin block (aka Harmonic Curve) and it is tuned from the opposite side.
 Tapered pins are held in place by friction.